dehorsley/colette/paper.md

 \sum_{i=1}^{k}p_{ik} + \sum_{i=k+1}^{N}p_{ki} = 1,\quad k=1 \ldots N.
 $$

-The other properties we desired of the rounds are introduced not as hard constraints, but instead penalised by some weight.
+The other properties we desire of the rounds we introduce not as hard constraints, but instead as coming with some penalised weight.
 That is, including a player pairing that violates one of the properties noted above is penalised.
 The total weight of the round is then minimised as the objective of the
 program: